-Why Are There So Many Hurricanes In The Atlantic?
-Hurricane Season Is In Its Peak
+Here's Why There Are So Many Hurricanes In The Atlantic

 A week after Hurricane Harvey devastated the Texas Gulf Coast, Hurricane Irma tore through the Caribbean islands on its way to southern Florida, where residents are bracing for its landfall.
 At the same time, two other storms — Katia and Jose — have also formed in the Gulf and the Atlantic Ocean, leading many people to ask: Why are there so many hurricanes in the Atlantic?
 Although it may unusual, it's not uncommon.